 Rear system

-First, let's take a look at the shoulder pads and waist belts.
-This is about half the thickness of a robust traverse model, but it feels firm to the touch.
-The hip belt is a slightly larger size.
-There are many loops, so it seems like it's easy to attach small items externally using a carabiner or something.
+First, let's take a look at the shoulder pads and waist belt.
+These are about half the thickness of the sturdy mountain climbing model, but they feel solid and firm to the touch.
+The hip belt is a little on the larger side.
+There are many loops, so it seems like it would be easy to attach small items using a carabiner or similar

-The structure is designed to allow efficient air circulation on the plate. " Advection Back Panel " and is designed to allow air circulation to prevent heat from building up in the back.
-There is nothing particularly striking about the feeling of carrying it on your back, and there is nothing particularly bothering you.
-However, as is the case with all backpacks, which have a lot of space on the back for air circulation, in winter activities where powdery snow falls, snow will likely get clogged in this gap.
+The structure allows for efficient air circulation over the plate.
+It's called the " Advection Back Panel " and is designed to allow air to circulate so that heat doesn't build up at the back.
+When wearing it, there's no particular feeling of it touching your back, so it's not particularly bothersome.
+However, as is the case with all backpacks that have a lot of space at the back for air circulation, it seems like snow might get stuck in these gaps during winter activities where powdery snow is falling.

-The back adjustment is also an unusual design that is secured with screws.
+The back adjustment is also fixed with screws, which is an unusual design

-This mechanism is to remove this screw and adjust it with a tool.
-(It's a little stiff, so be careful not to crush the screw threads when adjusting it.)
-This system cannot be easily adjusted on the spot, so it is a hassle, but it is possible to secure it firmly.
-When you think about it, once you decide on the size, you hardly move it anymore.
-It also has a wooden look, so I personally like it.
+The mechanism is to remove this screw with a tool and adjust it.
+(It's a little stiff, so be careful not to strip the threads when adjusting.)
+It's a bit of a hassle because it's not a mechanism that can be easily adjusted on the spot, but it does allow you to fix it firmly.
+If you think about it, once you decide on the size, you won't move it much after that.
+It also has a wooden look, which I personally like

-How does it actually feel to carry it? ~I tried walking with a load of 15kg and 25kg
+How does it actually feel to wear it? ~I tried walking with a load of 15kg and 25kg~

-When it was light, I was able to walk comfortably without any worries, but the pad part, which I pointed out earlier, was thin, combined with the functions of the back system, is given stable weight without any problems, making it cool to the back and feel comfortable to carry.
+When it was lighter, I was able to walk comfortably without any particular issues, but the padding I mentioned earlier was thin, and combined with the functionality of the back system, it distributed the weight stably without any problems, keeping my back cool and making it comfortable to wear

 Buckle Strap